 A benefit of growing in small containers is that you can move them around to suit your needs.
 If you rearrange your furniture and you think that it would look nicer if it was in the other area, it’s no trouble at all to scoot it over.
-As long as the lighting is about the same, your plant shouldn’t mind the transition at all.
-Another benefit of the containers?versatility is the fact that you can adapt it to simulate any environment depending on the type of soil you fill it with and where you place it.
+As long as the lighting is about the same, your plants shouldn’t mind the transition at all.
+Another benefit of the containers’ versatility is that it can adapt to any environment depending on the type of soil you fill it with and where you place it.

 The maintenance of container plants takes slightly more time, since you have to water more often and go around to each individual container.
 However, the square footage for container plants is much less than that of an actual garden, so the time spent on maintenance and watering is more balanced.
 It is important that you don’t over-water your container plants, as this can be just as fatal to their health as under-watering.